danielharrell/open-eyes-lect-2017-18/Open.md

 those of simple cognizance, and become an example of nothingness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in boundedness, even when its look is boundless.
-This boundless look is why we call *our eyes* open rather than our eyelids, as again we seem to see *through* our eyes---with no boundary stopping us---to a whole world outside us.
+This boundless look is why we again call *our eyes* open rather than our eyelids, as we seem to see through our eyes---with no boundary stopping us---to a whole world outside us.
 But this is also again to speak figuratively.
 For eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
 That is, eyes could not be boundless on the side they open.
 For on that side they can be poked, injured, even blinded.
 Staying open for eyes seems to mean staying intact, or bounded, all the way around.
 And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
 For as we noted before, an open jar's inside risks being spoiled by the outside.
-And we might have expected the outside to pose a similar threat to eyes that stay open.
+Why should the outside not pose a similar threat to eyes that stay open?
 Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
 But how, in that case, are eyes open to the outside at all?
 Only, perhaps, if they can contain it rather than yield to it, in an act of comprehension rather than submission.
 Only, that is, if our eyes enclose what they see, can they be open to what they see.
-And we would again find ourselves enclosed in openness, only now in the kind of openness---awareness---most our own. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->
+And we would again find ourselves enclosed in openness; no different from the parabola even in the kind of openness---awareness---most our own.

 To deepen this suggestion, we can note that the outside is not simply something we see rather than suffer; it is